 How to Develop & Conduct a B2B Survey

 The first step of the B2B market research and survey process is to lay out your objectives.
 Determine what you want to learn from the audience, what your expectations are, and what you would like to do with the results.

 This could be a combination of both areas that your organization wants to explore and possible recommendations from a consultant you work with.

 Step 2: Decide on a Methodology (Or Not)

 For this step, you may have a methodology in mind already or perhaps you are trying to determine which is best for your objectives and needs.

-Some of the best market research companies will offer this advice as part of the quoting and proposal process at no charge.
+Some of the best market research companies like ours will offer this advice as part of the quoting and proposal process at no charge.

 Step 3: Collect a Quote or Proposal

 One of the largest decisions you'll have as part of the B2B survey process is to determine whether or not to use an independent third-party market research company or not.
-The pros of conducting in-house is the perceived in-house savings on costs.
+The pros of conducting in-house are the perceived in-house savings on costs.